‘the engine shed’

 Hailing from Shildon, County Durham, the historic ‘Cradle of the Railways’, Deborah Shaw, harpist, pianist, vocalist composer and sonic artist, will create a new bespoke work to celebrate Rail 200 - an innovative soundscape, and composition for strings.
 The works will compliment each other and be available for live performance / installation.

-The work has been developed onsite at Tanfield Railway, and in partnership with Linlithgow String Orchestra, supported by Making Music Adopt a Composer Scheme and Creative Scotland.
+The work has been developed onsite at Tanfield Railway, and in partnership with Linlithgow String Orchestra, supported by Making Music Adopt a Composer Scheme and PRS Foundation.

 The work will actively engage the conductor, whom will use a whistle, and some hand signals used by train guards to communicate.